attic-labs/noms/samples/cli/nomsconfig/README.md

 url = "ldb:.noms/tour"
 ```

+The *[default]* section:

+ - Defines a default database
-The *[default]* definition will be used implicitly whenever a database is
+ - It will be used implicitly whenever a database url is ommitted in a command

-required but not specified.
+The *[db.origin]* and *[db.tour]* sections

-The *origin* and *tour* aliases can be used in place of a dataspec.
+ - Define aliases that can be used wherever a db url is required
+ - You can define additional aliases by adding *[db.**alias**]* sections using any **alias** you prefer

-You can try out this config by running the noms cli in this directory.
-Here are some
-commands to try and what to expect:
+You can kick the tires by running an noms commmand from this directory.
+Here are some examples and what to expect:

 ```
-noms ds          # noms ds ldb:.noms/tour
+noms ds          # -> noms ds ldb:.noms/tour
-noms ds origin   # noms ds http://demo.noms.io/cli-tour
+noms ds origin   # -> noms ds http://demo.noms.io/cli-tour

-noms sync origin::sf-film-locations sf-films   # sync from remote to local
+noms sync origin::sf-film-locations sf-films   # sync ds from origin to default

-noms log sf-films                    # noms log ldb:.noms/tour::sf-films noms log origin::sf-film-locations   # noms log http://demo.noms.io/cli-tour::sf-film-locations
+noms log sf-films                    # -> noms log ldb:.noms/tour::sf-films
+noms log origin::sf-film-locations   # -> noms log http://demo.noms.io/cli-tour::sf-film-locations

-noms show '#1a2aj8svslsu7g8hplsva6oq6iq3ib6c'         # noms show ldb:.noms/tour::'...'
+noms show '#1a2aj8svslsu7g8hplsva6oq6iq3ib6c'         # -> noms show ldb:.noms/tour::'...'
-noms show origin::'#1a2aj8svslsu7g8hplsva6oq6iq3ib6c' # noms show http://demo.noms.io/cli-tour::'...'
+noms show origin::'#1a2aj8svslsu7g8hplsva6oq6iq3ib6c' # -> noms show http://demo.noms.io/cli-tour::'...'

-noms diff '#1a2aj8...' origin::'#1a2aj8...'  # diff local object with object at origin
+noms diff '#1a2aj8...' origin::'#1a2aj8...'  # diff default::object with origin::object

 ```

+A few more things to note:

+ - Relative paths will be expanded relative to the directory where the *.nomsconfg* is defined
+ - You can see the current definitions with expanded paths by running `noms config`
-Note that explicit DB urls are still fully supported.
+ - Explicit DB urls are still fully supported